rgrempel/elm-web-api/README.md

 To set up a confirmation dialog, have your responder return

-    WebAPI.Event.set "returnValue" (Json.Encode.encodeString "Your confimration message")
+    BeforeUnload.prompt "Your message" event

 as one of your responses.
-Or, for more convenience, use `confirmBeforeUnload`.
+Or, for more convenience, use `confirmUnload`.
 -}
-beforeUnload : WebAPI.Event.Responder a b -> Task x WebAPI.Event.Listener
+beforeUnload : Responder BeforeUnloadEvent -> Task x (Listener BeforeUnloadEvent) beforeUnload responder =

 {-| A task which, when executed, listens for the page to be unloaded, and requires confirmation to do so.